Nintynuts/3DMigotoTools/README.md

 This app is built on .NET Core 3.1, and will require the runtime to be installed.

-It is therefore theoretically compatible with Linux, but has only been tested on Windows 10 v2004.
+It is therefore theoretically compatible with Linux, but has only been tested on Windows 10 versions 1903 and 2004 (although any Windows 10 should be fine).

 ## Credits